Kernix13/vision-grid-express/README.md

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
 2. consider using `srcset` for DOM images on different devices, possibly same for modals
+3. I need the thunails button to be sticky so that when I go to an image I can close the thumbnails strip
-3. STRETCH GOAL(S): I'll need to implement the settings form to:
+4. STRETCH GOAL(S): I'll need to implement the settings form to:
    1. Rename the board(s),
    2. Start a slideshow of just the images, and/or the images + text
    3. Allow user to set the timing, and/or